Conference 2020 Cancelled

 NATO is working to counter all threats across all domains.
 We must be able to defend ourselves in the digital age, the age of Electronic Warfare.
 This means we should expand our proficiency in joint Electro-magnetic spectrum operations via Cyber and Space infrastructure.
 It requires increased investments in Cyber, Space, EMS capabilities, and in the people.

 Commander, French Space Command

 Space is essential for decision-making and military operations in all domains.
-Due to emerging threats it is increasingly contested, and potentially becoming a new area of confrontation and a warfighting domain.
-Challenges to be addresses include Space Domain Awareness, Resiliency, Agility/Versatility of Space assets and Interoperability as a key factor for success.
+Due to emerging threats, it is increasingly contested, and potentially becoming a new area of confrontation and a warfighting domain.
+Challenges to be addressed include Space Domain Awareness, Resiliency, Agility/Versatility of Space assets and Interoperability as a key factor for success.

 Dr Timothy Grayson

 Developing new technologies to bring Allies and partners closer together in the all domain fight also means looking for opportunities where a technology is not just a new capability, but a way to inspire new military constructs and stimulate a broader discussion about transformation.
 We need a large continuously adapting range of options to deter and contain incrementalist aggression.